SouthKartman/Test-Quiz-App/README.md

 ## Features

-- **HTML and Stylus Structure:** Clean and organized HTML structure with a modular Sass stylesheet for easy styling.
+- **HTML and Stylus Structure:** Clean and organized HTML structure with a modular Stylus stylesheet for easy styling.

 - **Responsive Design:** The template is designed to be responsive and work well on various screen sizes.